 Copernicus Sentinel data 2020

 Geospatial data can add invaluable information to modern data science workflows, but it can be challenging to incorporate.
-Complications often arise for data scientists when they’re confronted with legacy coordinate systems, band combinations, differing resolutions, cloud cover, or seemingly endless post-processing steps.
+Complications arise for data scientists when they’re confronted with legacy coordinate systems, band combinations, differing resolutions, cloud cover, or seemingly endless post-processing steps.

 Beyond imagery issues, further challenges stem from the massive, billion-record vector datasets generated by AIS shipping transponders, mobile devices, ground cameras, and sensors.
 When fusing such datasets together into a time series analysis, these difficulties can become insurmountable.